Search Close

 For more information regarding the annual theme, visit the NHD website and download the Annual Theme Book.

 Your project starts with an idea about a topic.
 Remember that your topic needs to relate to the annual theme.
 Outside of relating to your theme and teacher approval, your topic can be any time, place or event in history.
 It can be local, national or world history.
 Is there a time period in history or a place that you have always wanted to study?
 Is there a subject like art, sports or music that you’re especially passionate about and can turn into a project?
-Do you have a favorite person in history that had an impact on communication in history?
+Do you have a favorite person in history that you want to learn more about?
 It is a good idea to pick something that you are curious or passionate about.
 Also, make sure your topic is researchable and that the information is out there for you to have enough sources!

-Topic Guide 2025 – Rights & Responsibilities in History
+Topic Guide 2026 – Revolution, Reaction, Reform in History

 map of area around IHS location